Aromatherapy is the use of aromatic oils extracted from fruits, flowers, roots, leaves and resins.

-Herbal oils have been used for centuries in the East to treat illness and promote well being, but the man who is most famous for reminding us in the West how effective essential olis can be, was Rene- Maurice Gattefosse.
+Herbal oils have been used for centuries in the East to treat illness and promote well being, but the man who is most famous for reminding us in the West how effective essential oils can be was Rene- Maurice Gattefosse.
 Rene was a French chemist who burnt his hand at work and applied the lavender oil to the burn, which healed remarkably quickly with little scarring.

 Essential oils can be used in a number of ways such as, in a bath, as an inhalation, as a compress, to fragrance a room and of course to complement a massage.

-At your initial consultation details of your health history and any medications you may be taking will be noted.
+At the initial consultation details of your health history and any medications, you may be taking will be noted.
 This information along with any current symptoms will determine which essential oils are to be blended and used to compliment the massage.

 Therapeutic Massage uses specific techniques to stretch and lengthen the muscles and connective tissue bringing a sense of relaxation and mobility to the client.